 Start Early Washington launched on February 1, 2020 as a state office of Start Early, building on deep relationships and expertise in the field of early learning in Washington State.
-Start Early Washington is focused on informing systems, driving innovation, supporting the workforce, and advocating for children and families farthest from opportunity.
-As champions for children and families, we work to ensure families have access to the services that promote the strong, life-long outcomes for Washington state’s youngest residents.
+Start Early Washington focuses on informing systems, driving innovation, supporting the workforce, and advocating for equitable prenatal-to-five learning experiences for children and families.
+As champions for children and families, we work to ensure families have access to services that promote strong, life-long outcomes for Washington state’s youngest residents.

 Start Early Washington leverages the expertise Start Early has built over its 40-year history as a leader in early childhood program and policy work.
 Combined with our on-the-ground knowledge of Washington state’s early childhood systems, Start Early Washington is committed to: